Tears of the Kingdom - How to Find & Complete Kyokugon Shrine

 How to Complete the Alignment of the Circles Shrine

 You’ll want to look up at the ceiling, and on the watery roof, you will see four greenish circles that are positioned right above the ball ports.
-Grab each of the balls, and place one in each port that is beneath a circle.
+Grab each ball, and place one in each port beneath a circle.
 These are the top left, bottom left, center right, and middle right ports.
 After that, the door will open and lead you to the exit.

 And that’s it!
-Check out our other The Legend of Zelda: Tears of the Kingdom guides below to help with crafting, exploring, and tackling challenges across Hyrule.
+Check out our other The Legend of Zelda: Tears of the Kingdom guides below to help craft, explore, and tackle challenges across Hyrule.

 Tears of the Kingdom Complete Guide | Every Ability & How To Unlock Them | How to Get The Paraglider | How to Get & Use The Travel Medallion | All Armor Locations & Where to Find Them | All Construct Materials & Where to Find Them | All Shrine Locations & Strategies | How to Get More Heart Containers